The Effects of Data Quality on Machine Learning Performance on Tabular Data: Related Work

-The CleanML benchmark datasets have been recently used, among others, by~\textcite{NeutatzCAYA22}.
-The authors evaluate the ability of AutoML systems, such as AutoSklearn~\cite{FeurerKESBH15}, to produce a binary classification pipeline that can overcome the effect of the following types of errors in training data: duplicates, inconsistencies, outliers, missing values, and mislabels.
-The authors concluded that AutoML can handle duplicates, inconsistencies, and outliers but not missing values.
-The paper also points out that most current benchmark datasets contain only few real-world errors with insignificant impact on the ML-performance even without any cleaning.
-For this reason and as mentioned in Section~\ref{sec:intro}, our work uses synthetic errors to better characterize the correlation between ML-models performance and data quality.
+The CleanML benchmark datasets have been recently used, among others, by Neutatz et al.~\cite{NeutatzCAYA22}.
+The authors evaluate the ability of AutoML systems, such as AutoSklearn~\cite{FeurerKESBH15}, to produce a binary classification pipeline that can overcome the effect of the following types of errors in training data, which we again map to our considered data quality dimensions: uniqueness (duplicates), consistent representation (inconsistencies), feature accuracy (outliers), completeness (missing values), and target accuracy (mislabels).
+The authors concluded that AutoML can handle duplicates, inconsistencies, and outliers, but not missing values.
+The paper also points out that most current benchmark datasets contain only few real-world errors with insignificant impact on the ML performance even without any cleaning.
+For this reason and as mentioned in Section~\ref{sec:intro}, our work uses synthetic errors to better characterize the correlation between ML models performance and data quality.

 Clearly, our study aligns with data cleaning efforts but with a different goal.
-Data cleaning systems mainly focus on cleaning the data, but our observations give data experts the understanding of the effects of data quality issues.
+However, our observations give data experts the understanding of the effects of data quality issues.
 They can then use this knowledge to determine the robustness of their insights and decide which specific problems should to be tended to and when.
 For an overview of the progress in cleaning for ML, we refer to~\cite{NeutatzCA021}.

+The work of Shah et al.\ follows a similar direction as CleanML and ours~\cite{10.14778/3648160.3648178}.
+However, the authors focus solely on investigating the influence of deduplication, which we can map to the data quality dimension uniqueness in our work, on an underlying classification task.
+They consider five different ML algorithms: random forest, logistic regression, a neural network, and XGBoost.
+They also investigate the influence of different encodings on the underlying ML task.
+The authors used 16 real-world datasets for the experiments, in which they manually annotated duplicates.
+In addition to the complete removal of duplicates, the authors also look at the influence of a gradual introduction of duplicates into the data on the underlying ML task, similar to our setup.
+In general, the authors have similar findings to ours that certain ML algorithms, such as logistic regression, are more robust against duplicates than others.